Get all the latest data for Algeria

 How do I verify title and ownership history in Algeria right now?

-The key document you should request to confirm ownership is the livret foncier (land registry book) or an official extract from the Conservation Foncière showing the current registered owner and any noted charges or restrictions on the property.
+The key document you should request to confirm ownership in Algeria is the livret foncier (land registry booklet), which is the official proof of registered ownership and should show the current owner's name, the property's legal description, and any registered rights or encumbrances attached to it.

 You will find here the list of classic mistakes people make when buying a property in Algeria.